 But don’t worry about what OTHER coaches make.
 Focus on making your course or program one that people will want to attend, and charge them a price that makes it worth your time.
 That’s what matters most!

-Many life coaches these days have at least a Bachelor's Degree in counseling, therapy, or psychology, so it's worth considering at least a few years of formal education.
-Not all universities offer life coaching courses--in fact, only a few do.
+Many coaches these days have at least a coaching certification and/or a Bachelor’s Degree in counseling, therapy, or psychology, so it’s worth considering at least a few years of formal education.
+Not all universities offer life coaching courses–in fact, only a few do.

 If you want a formal education in coaching or life coaching, you would do well to consider these courses.